 Does Your Insurance Policy Offer a Disappearing Deductible Clause?

-Some insurance companies also offer disappearing deductibles, reducing the amount you pay for your deductible by a certain percentage for each year you are claims free.
+Some insurance companies also offer disappearing deductibles, reducing the amount you pay for your deductible by a certain percentage or dollar amount for each year you are claims free.

 How a Disappearing Deductible Loyalty Program Can Save You Money

 If your insurance company has this kind of program or clause in your policy, you may be able to take advantage of the savings of increasing your deductible.
 These disappearing deductibles are often limited which means they will not pay more than a maximum amount of the deductible.

 If, for example, your insurance company offers you the possibility of having a $500 disappearing deductible, then you could use this as a strategy to get a $1000 deductible, and only really have to pay the first $500 in a claim because they are waiving up to $500 (the maximum ceiling) of it due to your loyalty and good claims record.
 So you pay $500 in the claim but benefit from the discount of a $1,000 deductible policy price which could be 20 percent less.

 Be sure and ask your insurance representative or agent the specifics of your policy wording because these types of promotional perks really vary by insurance company and may be subject to many rules or situations.
 You will have to do the math to figure out if you are really saving money.

 Small claims cost you more than you get in the long term due to the possibility that you may lose a claims free discount or have claims frequency surcharges, so are small deductibles really helpful?